 What is embodied carbon?

-Embodied carbon, also referred to as ‘embodied emissions’, is the carbon footprint that comes from procuring, mining, harvesting, transporting and manufacturing building materials as well as maintaining, replacing and removing and disposing at the end of their life.
+Embodied carbon is the carbon footprint that comes from procuring, mining, harvesting, transporting and manufacturing building materials as well as maintaining, replacing and removing and disposing at the end of their life.

 Each stage of the process in getting building materials to a construction site causes carbon emissions.
-This carbon footprint during the early construction process is very significant and is responsible for 11% of all carbon emissions generated by humans.
+This carbon footprint during the early construction process can be significant and is responsible for 11% of all carbon emissions generated by humans.

 What is the solution?